Blog

 • ASIC’s action relates to allegations of false and misleading statements by Vanguard in the period of 2018 to 2021.

-• This Vanguard product is certified by RIAA, and was most recently assessed by RIAA in September 2022, at which time the product passed our assessment as meeting our RI Standard.
-RIAA has also conducted a spot check on the product since the ASIC allegations were revealed and based on the information we have reviewed, we are satisfied that the issues that are the subject of these proceedings have been remedied, and the current disclosures of the product meet the requirements of RIAA Certification.
+• This Vanguard product is certified by RIAA, and was most recently assessed in September 2022, at which time the product passed our assessment as meeting our RI Standard.
+RIAA has also conducted a spot check on the product both since the ASIC allegations were revealed, and the penalty was issued.

 Regulatory action against greenwashing continues